pdxdave/aws_cantrill/003_tech_fundamentals/004_network_layer.md

  ## Subnet Mask
- * Subnet masks help us to determine if devices on our network are local or remote.
-It is configured on a host device in addition to an IP address. e.g., 255.255.0.0
+ * It's the subnet mask which allows a HOST to determine if an IP address it needs to commicate with is local or remote - which influences if it needs to use a gateway or can communicate locally.
  * They are configured on L3 interfaces along with IP addresses.
  * A default gateway is also configured on most interfaces.
 This is an IP address on the local network which packets are forwarded to generally if the intended destination is not a local IP address.
  * Subnet masks are what allow an IP to know if an IP address it needs to communicate with is on the same network or not.
 This influences if a device attempts to communicate directly on the local network or if it needs to use the default gateway.